 Adamera also holds three additional projects in Washington State: Empire Creek, Flag Hill and Talisman.
 The Empire Creek and Flag Hill properties are also within the Republic gold district and are located near Kinross’ Kettle River mill and K2 mine.
 Both properties have returned one-meter intercepts grading 41 g/t gold.
 Adamera intends to conduct drill programs on the properties in the near term.

 The historic Talisman copper–silver mine reportedly produced 521 tons of ore grading five percent copper, 102.9 g/t silver and 4.1 percent zinc in the early 1900s.
 Adamera’s initial exploration program yielded results as high as 144 g/t silver, 3.45 percent copper, 6.3 percent lead and 6.91 percent zinc.
-The company will be conducting additional mapping and prospecting to better define the mineralized zones on the property.
+The company plans to conduct additional mapping and prospecting to better define the mineralized zones on the property.

 - Operating in a pro-mining county in Washington State with support from local communities.

 - More than 6 million ounces of gold mined in the Republic district and approximately 20 million ounces within the Boundry district.